pipip/analog-gauge-reader/README.md

   *	An image of a gauge (or you can use the sample one provided)

 ## Setup
-1. Add the URL of your camera providing an image (eg. ESPHome on ESP32-Cam: img = url_to_image('http://xxx.xxx.xxx.xxx:8081')
+1. Add the URL of your camera providing an image (eg. ESPHome on ESP32-Cam: `img = url_to_image('http://xxx.xxx.xxx.xxx:8081')`
-2. Enable debug mode in script to save debug pictures (to make sure your parametree ers are fine)
+2. Enable debug mode in script to save debug pictures (to make sure your parameters are fine)
 3. Measure/Guess the rough size of the gauge in pixels using an image editor.
 4. Run the application `python analog_gauge_reader.py --calibrate --gauge_radius x` and take note of the minimum and maximum values (angles and values)
 5. Examples: